Siria-Catherine-Iniguez-Brito/Master-Ingenieria-Matematica-UCM-2025-2026/README.md

 ## 🧭 How to Navigate

-1. Explore the [`asignaturas/`] folder to browse each course with its internal structure.
+1. Explore the [`Courses/`] folder to browse each course with its internal structure.
 2. Inside each course, check the `README.md` for semester, objectives, and credits.
-3. The `trabajos-importantes/` folder includes highlighted project examples.
+3. The `Featured-projects/` folder includes highlighted project examples.
-4. The `practicas-externas/` folder gathers materials from the professional internship.
+4. The `Industry Internship/` folder gathers materials from the professional internship.
-5. In `fin-master/` you will find the Modeling Week and the final project development.
+5. In `Master’s Thesis/` you will find the Modeling Week and the final project development.

 ---